Charles King Van Riper: Van Ryper ship models

-In 1933, after a polo injury in California, Van Riper and traveled to Massachusetts to spend time with relatives and to visit his brother, Donald Van Riper.
+In the early 1930s, Van Ripper began making ship models in his home in Maine, as a hobby.
+In 1933, after a polo injury in California, Van Riper traveled to Massachusetts to spend time with relatives and to visit his brother, Donald Van Riper.
 Charles and his wife Helen fell in love with Martha's Vineyard.

-That same year, Van Riper ended up opening a ship-model shop and showroom in Vineyard Haven, Massachusetts, where he used the traditional Dutch spelling “Van Ryper” for the shop's name, Van Ryper of Vineyard Haven.
+That same year, Van Riper expanded his hobby and opened a ship model shop and showroom in Vineyard Haven, Massachusetts, where he used the traditional Dutch spelling of his name for the shop's name, Van Ryper of Vineyard Haven.
 He worked in a two-story wooden building on Beach Road.
-A small group of craftsmen were hired to build the model boats.
+He started with a small group of 8 craftsmen who were hired to build the model ships.
 The shop listed more than 250 different model ships in stock.
-In 1938, the shop received requests for ship-models from Moore-McCormack and the United States Maritime Commission, to help teach sailors and naval aviators how to recognize enemy warships by their silhouettes.
+His models gained a reputation for scale accuracy, attention to detail and quality.
+He specialized in island steams and transatlantic liners.
+Customers included naval architects, shipping firms and ocean liner companies.
+In 1938, the shop received requests for ship-models from Moore-McCormack operating shipping lines.
+His "Travel Series" were among the most popular models, which were waterline models depicting the world's shipping lines from the 1920s and 1930s.